 What does the word lavender bring to mind?
 Images of vast fields of spikes of purple and blue waving under the Mediterranean sun?
 Fragrant bundles of Herbes de Provence, sleeping pillows, infused wines or vinegars, or vineyard rows capped with the shrubs to ward off pests?
 Whatever the image, the image is usually accompanied by a calm remembering of lavender’s pungent, floral muskiness.

-Lavender boasts a history that is far reaching–from medicinal uses to ceremonies to keeping the scorpions at bay.
+From medicinal and ceremonial uses to keeping the scorpions at bay lavender’s boast a long and far reaching history.
 Documented use of lavender dates back to ancient Rome where it was used in baths, to freshen linens, to aid in digestion and sleep.
 It was one of the first flowers to be readily used for making perfumes and insect repellents.
 To this day, it’s still used to repel scorpions.
 Dozens of varieties are available, ranging from deep green foliage and white flowers to silvery leaves with blue blossoms, it is no wonder that lavender continues to weave its magic in our modern worlds.

 When you look at the Asian Energetics of lavender it is easy to see how amazing this plant is.

 A little tip for Asian medicine practitioners.
 “Like can treat like” – the purple of lavender will treat stagnation like Raynaud’s Syndrome that appears as a purple hue under the fingernails, in the lips or as distended veins under the tongue.
 If you are treating stagnation use lavender.